curi/fi/docs/_analyzing_lies/03-RSP-quote.md

 > The same applies to CR.

-He's wrong, but it reveals we weren't incorrect to assume this before.
+He's wrong, but it reveals we ~~weren't incorrect~~ were okay to assume this before.

 > If one imprudently allows a sound counterargument into one’s "safe space," beware the corruption to one’s cherished beliefs - they may fall and wither like leaves from a cold autumn wind.